ra314/lichess-time-tracker/README.md

 - `app.js`: Data processing engine and chart rendering logic.

 ## 👨‍💻 Future Roadmap
-- [ ] **Daily Goals:** Allow users to set a "60 mins/day" goal and color the heatmap green when achieved.
+- [ ] **Daily Goals:** Allow users to set a "mins/day" goal and color the heatmap green when achieved.
+- [ ] **Download Number:** Number of games to download should be a configurable field on the UI.
+- [x] **Progress Bar:** Display real-time download progress showing the current date being processed and total number of games downloaded so far.
 - [ ] **Persistent Storing of Downloaded Data:** Reduce load on lichess by storing loaded games.
-The web app should have an export and import button.
-The export should be JSON and contain the minimal set of information.
-IE game, start timestamp, end timestamp, timecontrol, vs username and game ID, and also the user for who the information was requested.
+  - Add an import and export button.
+  - Export:
+    - Export should be in JSON.
+    - Export should include all of the games currently downloaded.
+    - Export should contain metadata fields.
+      - Hash of the export, to prevent unintentional tampering by users.
+      - Username of the user for whom the export was generated.
+      - Timestamp of the earliest and most recent game in the list of games.
+  - Import:
+    - Should be capable of importing the games and metadata from the JSON through providing a file.
+    - The username field should be replaced with the username provide in the import.
+    - Data validation: Ensure that the hash present in the metadata is valid and that no tampering has occured.
+    - If the sync button is pressed after import:
+      - It should first attempt to download all games from the timestamp of the most recent game in the import file to the current timestamp.
+      - After it has downloaded all of these games, then start downloading games previous to the earliest timestamp.
 - [ ] **OAuth2 Authentication** Authenticated users can download at 60 games per second, which we would prefer.